Shopping in Shanghai

 Another important niche of the city's retail economy is filled by convenience store chains.
 7-Eleven, FamilyMart, Lawsons are among the most successful.
 All follow a similar formula, with minor variations, stocking comparable product lines.
 The provision of hot snacks is a service staple greatly appreciated by patrons, to a degree that might surprise visitors from overseas.

 Scaling up from the convenience stores, in countless fine gradations, are the city's local supermarkets.
 While cultural differences in consumption patterns make their mark, of course, foreign visitors should not find these shops impossible to navigate.
 The relatively small range of products – and the larger range of brands – that are difficult to find in Shanghai's local supermarkets can be hunted down in those from overseas.
 Numerous major international retail chains have a presence in the city.
-Incomers such as Carrefour, Metro, and Tesco have partially localized, catering to Shanghai tastes, while also dedicating space to imported goods.
+Incomers such as Carrefour, Metro, Tesco, and Costco have partially localized, catering to Shanghai tastes, while also dedicating space to imported goods.
 Pricier alternatives, exemplified by City Shop, concentrate more exclusively upon overseas brands.
 Major international niche retailers, such as IKEA, have also slotted themselves successfully in the city.

 While there is enjoyment to be had in Shanghai's food markets, and even among its purveyors of household goods, the attention of the recreational shopper is typically directed elsewhere.
 It is in the city's boutique shops that attracting customer interest is most consistently raised to an artform.
 It is fitting, therefore, that the outer-edge of the boutique shopping experience connects with the city's artworld.
 Fashion-related items – most obviously clothes, jewellery, and minor home decorations – are the favored lines, especially where they allow a quirky spin conducive to individuality and niche-branding.
 The streets of Shanghai's Former French Concession – such as Xinle Road, Changle Road, and Nanchang Road -- are the best hunting grounds for such places.
 These areas – especially around the intersection of Maoming Road with Changle Road -- are also home to the city's mid-range bespoke tailoring options, which can also be found (more pricily) hosted at international hotels, and (more cheaply) at the Shanghai South Bund Textile Market, on Lujiabang Road.